pyedifice/pyedifice/docs/source/edifice.rst

 If the :code:`_key` is not provided, the diffing algorithm will guess which child Elements are identical based on the order of the children.

-Whenever a parent has many children which are added and removed, it is recommended to use :func:`Element.set_key` to tell the diffing algorithm which child Elements are identical so that it doesn’t have to guess.
+Whenever a parent has children which are added and removed, it is recommended to :func:`Element.set_key` on the children to tell the diffing algorithm which child Elements are identical so that it doesn’t have to guess.